jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 architects have been listed in {{understanding}} and
 {{actions}}.
 Specifically:

-* Measurement and modelling are a necessary foundation to understand where environmental impacts are generated, and to quantify any improvements.
+* Measurement and modeling are a necessary foundation to understand where environmental impacts are generated, and to quantify any improvements.
   The recommendations related to this topic were listed in
   {{measurementrecs}}.
-These are primarily about ensuring that the measurement frameworks are generic enough to support data collection for an evolving set of metrics.
+These are primarily about ensuring that the measurement frameworks are generic enough to support data collection for an evolving set of metrics, and to prepare for the possibility that mathematical modeling may have to replace measurements in some cases.

 * Dynamic scaling is the ability to respond to demand variations and resiliency requirements while optimizing energy consumption clearly